The Galápagos' own dabbling duck, shy but endearing

 Male and female are similar size and coloring - can be difficult to tell apart

-Highlights where the White-cheeked Pintail can be seen
+Spots where the White-cheeked Pintail can be observed

 The first trail runs along the coast to visit the so-called "Fur Seal Grottos".
 The Galápagos Fur Seals like to seek shade from the equatorial sun, and they prefer rocky shores with caves or other nooks and crannies in which they can keep cool.
 The grottos here are perfect for them, and the tidal pools are also popular with Galápagos Marine Iguanas who can be seen feeding in and around them.